Available 24h

 Description

-The Bazzaro signature, engraved in cursive on a contoured bronze base, confirms the authenticity of the piece.
+The Bazzaro signature, engraved in cursive on the contoured bronze base, confirms the authenticity of the piece.
 The bronze cast itself measures 15.5 cm in height x 21 x 13, with the dimensions also referring to the base.
-The rectangular marble base, 2 cm high, on which the bronze sculpture rests, is an important detail, as marble is often used in combination with bronze to achieve an exquisite visual effect and ensure the stability of the artwork.
+The rectangular marble base, 2 cm high, on which the bronze sculpture rests, is an important detail because marble is often used in combination with bronze to achieve an elegant visual effect and ensure the stability of the artwork.

 Beautiful antique furniture and accessories can be an excellent idea for decorating our interiors.
-Today, there is a growing number of enthusiasts of high-quality vintage items that have a distinct character and soul.
-This is a nod to history, craftsmanship, and the design of traditional and timeless furniture.
+Today, there is a growing number of enthusiasts for high-quality vintage products that have a distinct character and soul.
+This is a nod to history, traditional craftsmanship, and timeless furniture design.
 There are many different styles in antique furniture, each with its own distinctive features.

 Original Empire-style furniture dates from the late 18th to early 19th century.
 It originated during Napoleon’s reign, which imposed a strong resemblance and references to Roman and Greek ornamentation.

-Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
+Neoclassical furniture is associated with Louis XVI style, which also heavily references ancient architecture.
 Antique products in Rococo and Louis XV styles are also interesting and noteworthy.
 The next style is Baroque, whose name derives from the Portuguese 'barocco' – meaning an irregularly developed pearl.
-These were highly ornate, luxurious pieces designed to dazzle with splendor and play a significant role in luxury.
-Selectively used materials were employed to further emphasize the grandeur of these items.
+These were highly ornate, luxurious furniture pieces designed to shine with splendor and play a significant role in opulence.
+Selectively used materials were employed to emphasize the grandeur of these items.

-Today, we can observe how much the Baroque style has influenced modern classical furniture, which is designed with a strong resemblance to the historical period.
+Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the historical period.
 An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture design.
-Renaissance furniture was quite heavy and massive, often using brown stains, moldings, strong bases, and bas-reliefs.
-These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
-They also drew inspiration from mythology and ancient times, with supports and legs often taking animal forms.
+Renaissance furniture was quite heavy and massive, often using brown stains, moldings, sturdy bases, and reliefs.
+These were quite distinctive products but also introduced new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
+Mythology and ancient times also inspired these designs, with supports and legs often taking animal forms.

 Attributes / Details